Caucasus-Rosetta/Lingua-Corpus/README.md

     usage: join_corpus.py [-h] [--dictionary] [--numerate] [--paraphrase]
                           [--verbose] [--random]
                           ll [ll ...] min_ratio max_ratio min_length max_words
-                          test_lines valid_lines
+                          paraphrase_scale test_lines valid_lines

     Process the corpus with paraphrases and the dictionary

     positional arguments:
       ll                the lengths for dictionary lists
-      min_ratio     We only use translation with this minimum ratio max_ratio     We only use translation with this maximum ratio min_length    We only use translation with this minimum length max_words     We only use translation with this maximum words test_lines    We define the number of lines that are filtered for the test set. valid_lines   The number of lines that are filtered for the validation set.
+      min_ratio         We only use translation with this minimum ratio max_ratio         We only use translation with this maximum ratio min_length        We only use translation with this minimum length max_words         We only use translation with this maximum words paraphrase_scale  Definies how many paraphrases are generated per sentence pair.
+      test_lines        We define the number of lines that are filtered for the test set.
+      valid_lines       The number of lines that are filtered for the validation set.

     optional arguments:
       --dictionary      We use the dictionary lists as an additional translation source.
       --numerate        The dictionary list has a numeration --paraphrase      We paraphrase the filtered training corpus.
       --verbose         We print the filtered lines to the terminal.
       --random          We randomize the corpus before splitting it into the training, validation and test sets.

-For example `python3 join_corpus.py --dictionary --paraphrase 1 0.7 2.25 10 50 500 500` results in the commited `06-19-2020_corpus` with a minimum range of 10 letters, max 50 words, a min ratio of 0,7 and max ratio of 2.25.
+For example `python3 join_corpus.py --dictionary --paraphrase 1 0.7 2.25 10 50 1 500 500` results in the commited `06-19-2020_corpus` with a minimum range of 10 letters, max 50 words, a min ratio of 0,7 and max ratio of 2.25.
+Only 1 paraphrase pair is generated per sentence pair.
 The paraphrases are based on the filtered, training copus and are joined with the lists of dictionary entries - here with only one element.
 Other compositions are possible with the described arguments.
 It is a good practice to firstly figure out the filter and dictionary list parameters, because the praphrase generation will take several minutes.

 #### Current Multilingual Corpuses:
 1. Abkhazian Russian Parallel corpus (~121k lines).